-During FY2020 there were two approvals for exception payment standard above 110% of FMRs.
+During FY2021 there were no reasonable accommodation requests for exception payment standard above 110% of FMRs.

 Since implementation, SCCHA authorized exception payment standards above 110% of the FMR as a reasonable accommodation for ten households.
 As a result, those households are no longer at risk of losing their assistance and were able to move to a more suitable unit that accommodated their special housing needs.